Comparison

 Some admissions consulting firms have expanded into offering research support as an add-on service.
 This can be legitimate, but the caveat applies: check whether the research component involves genuine mentorship by credentialed researchers, or whether it is primarily essay editing and coaching dressed up as research.
 The criteria for evaluating research mentorship quality apply regardless of which type of firm is offering it.

-ScholarBridge matches students with PhD-level mentors across six academic fields.
+ScholarBridge matches students with doctoral-level or equivalent research mentors across six academic fields.
 Every project is student-led and completed to a standard the student can stand behind in any university interview.

 Explore all programmes